keu/docs/astro/resource-reference-gcp.md

 Modifying the region of an existing Astro cluster isn't supported.
 If you're interested in a GCP region that isn't on this list, contact [Astronomer support](https://support.astronomer.io).

-### Node instance type

-Astro supports different GCP machine types.
-Machine types comprise of varying combinations of CPU, memory, storage, and networking capacity.
-All system and Airflow components within a single cluster are powered by the nodes specified during the cluster creation or modification process.

-- e2-standard-4
-- e2-standard-8

-For detailed information on each instance type, see [GCP documentation](https://cloud.google.com/compute/docs/machine-types).
-If you're interested in a machine type that is not on this list, reach out to [Astronomer support](https://support.astronomer.io/).
-Not all machine types are supported in all GCP regions.

-### Maximum node count
+### Worker node pools

-Each Astro cluster has a limit on how many nodes it can run at once.
-This maximum includes worker nodes as well as system nodes managed by Astronomer.

-The default maximum node count for all nodes across your cluster is 20.
-A cluster's node count is most affected by the number of worker Pods that are executing Airflow tasks.
-See [Worker autoscaling logic](configure-deployment-resources.md#worker-autoscaling-logic).

-If the node count for your cluster reaches the maximum node count, new tasks might not run or get scheduled.
-Astronomer monitors maximum node count and is responsible for contacting your organization if it is reached.
-To check your cluster's current node count, contact [Astronomer Support](https://support.astronomer.io).
+Node pools are a scalable collection of worker nodes with the same instance type.
+These nodes are responsible for running the Pods that execute Airflow tasks.
+If your cluster has a node pool for a specific instance type, you can configure tasks to run on those instance types using [worker queues](configure-deployment-resources.md#worker-queues.md).
+To make an instance type available in a cluster, reach out to [Astronomer support](https://support.astronomer.io) with a request to create a new node pool for the specific instance type.
+Note that not all machine types are supported in all GCP regions.

+Astronomer monitors your usage and number of nodes deployed in your cluster.
+As your usage of Airflow increases, Astronomer might reach out with recommendations for updating your node pools to optimize your infrastructure spend or increase the efficiency of your tasks.

-### Deployment Worker Size Limits
+### Worker node size resource reference

-Worker Pod size can be configured at a Deployment level using the **Worker Resources** setting in the Cloud UI.
-This setting determines how much CPU and memory is allocated a worker Pod within a node.
+Each worker node in a pool runs a single worker Pod.
+A worker Pod's actual available size is equivalent to the total capacity of the instance type minus Astro’s system overhead.

-The following table lists the maximum worker size that is supported on Astro for each worker node instance type.
+The following table lists all available instance types for worker node pools, as well as the Pod size that is supported for each instance type.
 As the system requirements of Astro change, these values can increase or decrease.
-If you try to set **Worker Resources** to a size that exceeds the maximum for your cluster's worker node instance type, an error message appears in the Cloud UI.

 | Node Instance Type | Maximum AU | CPU       | Memory       |
 |--------------------|------------|-----------|--------------|